LioussSuperDev/HeimerHelper/README.md

 I'm doing this project to train new skills and learn how to gather data and train deep neural network models.
 I do not work for Riot Games or anything related to.

+/!\ as I had no time to do clean code (personal project and tests for the moment) please execute every python file while being directly in the folder containing it !
+I messed up with the file path system

 ## How to gather data and train your own models ?

 ### Installing dependencies